ProtoconNet/protocon-general-doc/docs/cli/intro.rst

 Command Line Interface
 ===================================================

-| In this part, we will introduce you what commands Mitum Currency provides and how to use them.
+| In this part, we will introduce the commands supported by Mitum Currency and how to utilize them.

 | There are seven major commands it supports,